ZMH-SDUST/PEVD-dataset/README.md

 ## 🌐 Introduction

-PhysLab is comprehensively annotated and supports a wide range of computer vision research tasks.
-Benchmark results have been established for eight representative tasks: temporal action proposal, action classification, action alignment, action segmentation, object detection, occlusion detection, instance segmentation, and human-object interaction detection.
+**PhysLab is the first video dataset for visual interpretation of physics experimental processes!**
+**We have comprehensively annotated PhysLab across multiple aspects to support a wide range of computer vision research!**
+**we have established benchmark results for eight fundamental vision tasks on PhysLab for reference and comparison!**

 ## 🔎 Temporal Annotations